BenKohn2004/Favero_Overlay/README.md

 <h2>Libraries</h2>

-The Libraries used for the Arduino are FastLED, ESPNOW, Wire.h, ESP8266WiFi
+The Libraries used for the Arduino are FastLED, ESPNOW, Wire.h, ESP8266WiFi.
+The libraries ESPNOW and Wire.h are included by default with the Arduino IDE.

 <h2>Parsing and Transmitting the Favero Data</h2>